esa-tu-darmstadt/SCAIE-V-2.0/docs/Core interface.md

 The backend can use a language utility class such as `Verilog` (`UpdateInterface` and `GenerateAllInterfaces` methods) to add the required pins to the interface and, optionally, assign values to output pins (or assign local signals from input pins) in the innermost HDL module.
 The `FileWriter#ReplaceContent` and `FileWriter#UpdateContent` methods provide a measure to replace or insert HDL code by matching for existing code locations.

+#### Decoding
+To use the RdIValid signals from SCAL, the core backend should first request each RdIValid in its `Prepare` method.
+Use `SCALBackendAPI#RequestToCorePin(<BNode obj>.RdIValid, <decode stage>, <isax name>)` with the passed `SCALBackendAPI` object.

+The core backend also needs to ensure the `RdIValid` interface pins reach the HDL module where they are used.
+For each ISAX, call `language.UpdateInterface(topModule, <BNode obj>.RdIValid.NodeNegInput(), <isax name>, <decode stage>, true, false)`, where `language` is the GenerateText object of the core backend (e.g., type `Verilog`).
+The `UpdateInterface` method will pass the RdIValid node down to the module specified in prior `PutNode` calls.

+Then, in the decode logic, generate HDL for a logical OR across `language.CreateNodeName(BNode.RdIValid.NodeNegInput(), <decode stage>, <isax name>)` for each ISAX.

+The core can also request RdIValid in later stages, if it needs to track certain hazards.
+For instance, if the core's branch speculation window ends in the Execute stage but an ISAX uses `WrPC` in a later stage (as listed in `op_stage_instr`, if allowed in the core datasheet), the core's Decode stage may need to be stalled until the ISAX is complete.
+Using `RdIValid_<isax>_<execute>`, the core backend can construct the stall condition.

+Advanced: For application-class cores, which support multiple instructions running in each execution unit, the `RdAnyValid` node indicates whether any instruction of a given ISAX is currently running inside the execution unit.
+This is only relevant if the core supports the `WrDeqInstr, RdInStageID, RdInStageValid, WrInStageID` operations for SCAIE-V's semi-coupled mode; otherwise, SCAL defaults to running only one instruction in the execution stage/unit.